 I was genuinely very excited.
 As I've said, it was ticking two of my main interest boxes, but also there was the thrill of living in the moment, listening to my gut, and being lucky enough to have this mini-museum there for perusal in what I thought was just going to be a grey old run from gate to gate.
 To your left - as you went in - there were three mini sand-timers that you could spin round, and I took the opportunity to 'childishly' interact with what was on offer, and watch their contents trickle.

 I was still aware, however, that I couldn't spend all day here.
-At that point - because I hadn't been told when I checked in at Manchester - I wasn't sure if I needed to get my bags back at Munich, then check them in again.
-I wasn't sure how big the airport was, how long it takes for bags to reappear from the plane (it seemed to take forever when I was going on family hols as a kid...), or how big the queues would be around the place.
+I wasn't sure if I needed to get my bags back at Munich, then check them in again.
+I wasn't sure how big the airport was, how long it'd take me to find where I needed to be, or how big the queues would be around the place.
 When I thought about it like that, panic revved its motorcycle in the garage of my gut, so I decided to take pictures of all the info boards and read them later.
 As I turned my camera on and waited for it to warm up, I read the first line of the introductory panel.
 It outlined the broad strokes of 'the' philosophy of time.
 I got that pre-tingle one gets when one feels horny and has decided what porn one is going to watch - and I couldn't wait to get to the money shot.

 I readied my camera, and was about to focus the first shot, when an airport employee stuck his head through the entrance, said something in German, saw my blank expression, then said in English "Sorry, we are closing."